 Michael Sonenscher (Director of Studies) teaches European history in the eighteenth and nineteenth centuries and the history of political thought.
 He has an interest in French political thought in the eighteenth century, the history of the French Revolution, and the history of modern political ideologies.

 Hanna Weibye works on the history of Germany in the eighteenth and nineteenth centuries.
 Her research focuses on the intellectual history of nationalism, particularly the use of national character as a political concept.
 She is also interested in performativity in politics: the idea that bodies and gestures, much as words and ideas, can make political statements.
+You can read more about Hanna's interests in current research.

 To apply to study History